Khadijatulkubra43/WORKNAB1/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 My WORKNAB React Project with Vite
-Welcome to the My Awesome React Project!
+Welcome to the my React Project!
 This project uses Vite as the build tool for a fast and optimized development experience.

 1.Table of Contents
 2.Introduction